© www.utopianature.com 2006-2008

 b) "Audubon's" - uncommon migrant, usually 5%, up to 10% of winterers; TC;UP

-Black-throated Gray Warbler - very rare fall and spring; TC;UP
+Black-throated Gray Warbler - very rare to x - fall and spring; TC;UP

-Golden-cheeked Warbler - common but local March to late July-early Aug.; SR;TC;LM;U;N
+Golden-cheeked Warbler - uncommon and local March to late July-early Aug.; SR;TC;LM;U;N

-Black-throated Green Warbler - uncommon spring and rare fall migrant; TC;UP
+Black-throated Green Warbler - occasional to uncommon spring and rare fall migrant; TC;UP

-Yellow-throated Warbler - uncommon spring to summer, very rare fall; TC;UP;N
+Yellow-throated Warbler - uncommon spring to summer, very rare fall; x in winter; TC;UP;N

-Pine Warbler - rare but regular in late fall, some winter; TC;UP;SR
+Pine Warbler - rare but regular in late fall along river habitat corridor, some winter; TC;UP;SR

 Bay-breasted Warbler - accidental spring: two May 2, 2011 UP, one May 1, '11 UR;

-Blackpoll - accidental in spring once at LM
+Blackpoll - accidental in spring once at LM; accidental Sept 6, 2015 near UR

-Cerulean Warbler - accidental in spring once at LM
+Cerulean Warbler - accidental in spring once at LM; one Uvalde record mid-May (J.Adair)

-Black-and-white Warbler - common spring to late summer; TC;UP;LM;N
+Black-and-white Warbler - common but local spring to late summer; TC;UP;LM;N; x in winter

-American Redstart - rare spring migrant; very rare in fall; TC;UP
+American Redstart - rare to occasional spring migrant; very rare in fall; TC;UP; (a.t.)

 Northern Waterthrush - uncommon in spring, rare in fall; UP;

-Louisiana Waterthrush - local at headwater creeks at LM late March-Aug.;some to Sept; N
+Louisiana Waterthrush - rare off breeding grounds (mostly at LM) where present late March-Aug.;some to Sept; N

-Kentucky Warbler - rare in spring, x in fall (Aug.); TC;LM;UP ph.
+Kentucky Warbler - rare in spring, x in fall (Aug. ph.
+UP); TC;LM;UP

-Connecticut Warbler - accidental at UP, twice, on May 19
+Connecticut Warbler - accidental at UP, twice, both on May 19

-MacGillivray's Warbler - rare but regular in spring; UP;LM; X in fall
+MacGillivray's Warbler - very rare but regular in spring; UP;LM; x thrice in fall

 Oporornis sps. - TC

-Wilson's Warbler - occasional to uncommon migrant; TC;UP;LM
+Wilson's Warbler - occasional to uncommon migrant, x in winter; TC;UP;LM

-Canada Warbler - twice in May in spring; X in fall; UP;LM
+Canada Warbler - thrice in May in spring; x in fall; UP;LM; (a.t.)

 Yellow-breasted Chat - uncommon spring and summer locally; TC;UP;U;N